 Shares of mutual funds are valued at published prices which represent the net asset values of shares held by the Plan at year end.
 Shares of money market funds are stated at cost which approximates fair value.
 Wal-Mart common stock is stated at fair value, which equals the exchange quoted market price on the last business day of the year.
-Investments in common/collective trust funds are stated at the fair value of the underlying assets determined by the Trustee.
-Traditional and synthetic guaranteed investment contracts held by the Plan through a stable value fund are considered to be fully benefit-responsive and are recorded at fair value, then adjusted to contract value (Note 3).
+Investments in common/collective trust funds are stated at the fair value of the underlying assets determined by Merrill Lynch.
+Fully benefit-responsive investment contracts held in the common/collective trust are adjusted to contract value.
+Traditional and synthetic guaranteed investment contracts previously held by the Plan through a stable value fund are considered to be fully benefit-responsive, and therefore, are recorded at fair value, then adjusted to contract value (Note 3).
 Contract value represents contributions made under the contract, plus interest at the contract rates, less withdrawals.
 Purchases and sales are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
 Benefit payments are recorded when paid.
-Company contributions are recorded by the Plan in the period in which they were accrued by the Company.
-Company contributions to the Plan related to the year ending January 31, 2008, were paid in March 2008.
+Wal-Mart Puerto Rico contributions are recorded by the Plan in the period in which they were accrued by Wal-Mart Puerto Rico.
+Wal-Mart Puerto Rico contributions to the Plan related to the year ending January 31, 2008, were paid in March 2008.